kwabenaOwusu/CoronaInterventionsABM/README.md

-## Model outputs of different simulation scenarios
+## Model outputs for different interventions

 <!--